SAIM1080 - Savings and investment income: rates of tax on savings and investment income

 Savings income: basic rate tax is repayable

-Basic rate tax paid on income chargeable at the starting rate for savings (for 2008-09 onwards) or the savings rate (up to and including 2007-08) is repayable.
+Basic rate tax paid on income chargeable at the starting rate for savings or covered by the personal savings allowance is repayable.
 ITA07/S17 allows for claims to be made outside of self-assessment.

 Dividend income: the dividend rates